How Do You Steer A Hot Air Balloon? (With Examples)

 If you want to support Hot Air Flight, we do make a small commission if you purchase the balloons.

 During the flight, winds are subject to change.
-It is important that pilots measure the wind while in the air and decide if they should stay with their predetermined landing location or switch it.
+It's important that pilots measure the wind while in the air to decide if they should stay with their predetermined landing location or switch it.

 A number of factors affect wind speed and direction, but the main two are pressure and temperature.
-During sunrise and sunset (which are common balloon ride times) the temperature of the earth changes because of the sun.
-This will result in changing winds.
+During sunrise and sunset the temperature of the earth changes because of the sun, resulting in changing winds.

 A pilot can gauge changing winds by dropping items from the balloon.
-For example, many pilots spray shaving cream and watch how the winds affect its drop.
+For example, many pilots spray shaving cream and watch how the wind affects its descent.